JohN100x1/IsekaiMod/README.md

 		- Has extra feats like the fighter but not limited to combat feats.
 		- Starts of with the `Plot Armor` feature which make them hard to kill.
 		- Has cheat skills.
+		- Can merge their spellbook with angel or lich.
 	- `God Emporer` (Isekai Protagonist Archetype)
 		- Has powerful auras that buff allies and debuff enemies.
 		- Has powerful immunities in the late game.